Live, watch: Royal scuffle - Oz football fan arrested for heckling Prince Andrew; what he said

 Despite the huge crowd, 10 deep in places, the man was apparently able to get within just a few metres of the King and Andrew.

 Mourners reportedly grabbed the 22-year-old pulling him to the ground.
-A police officer then stepped in a pulled him from the crowd.
+A police officer then pulled him from the crowd.

 He could clearly be seen to be wearing a hoodie with the distinctive shield of Melbourne City Football Club.

-According to Scottish political website Holyrood, which published a video from the incident, another man started shouting "God Save the King" to drown out the protester's heckles.
+According to Scottish political website Holyrood, which published a video from the heckling, another man started shouting "God Save the King" to drown out the protester's heckles.

 As the man was moved away by a police officer another person shoved him.